 Ambulatory Payment Classifications (APC) is a way of reimbursing outpatient services for Medicare.
 This is similar to the hospital inpatient DRG’s - but it applies to outpatient services.
 APC’s only apply to hospitals and not individual providers or physicians.
 When a Medicare outpatient is discharged from the emergency room or clinic to be transferred to another unaffiliated facility, an APC payment is made to the hospital.
 When the patient is admitted to the hospital from the same facility emergency room or clinic, APC payments do not apply because Medicare reimbursement is made under the DRG (Diagnosis Related Group) medical billing codes.

-Taxonomy medical billing codes are used to categorize a provider or group speciality.
-They are unique 10 character alphanumeric codes organized into three levels - provider type, classification, and speciality.
+Taxonomy medical billing codes are used to categorize a provider or group specialty.
+They are unique 10 character alphanumeric codes organized into three levels - provider type, classification, and specialty.
 A provider may have more than one Taxonomy code assigned.

 Taxonomy codes are a HIPAA standard code set described in the implementation specifications for some of the standard HIPAA transactions.
 If the Taxonomy code is required in order to reimburse a claim then it must be reported.
 However the reporting requirements vary from one health insurance carrier to another.